project-sunbird/sunbird.org-docs/developer-docs/configuring_sunbird/keycloak_admin_config_settings.md

 - Self signup using Sunbird Portal where user can provide email, phone and password at the time of user creation
 - Bulk users creation by Organisation Admin where an initial password is not yet set

-Sunbird platform requires either verify email (in case of user created by self signup) or set password (in case of user created by bulk upload) action to be completed by a new user before being able to login into Sunbird.
+The Sunbird platform requires users to either verify email (when user is created by self sign up) or set password (when users are created by bulk upload) for the first time before they are able to log in to Sunbird.

-The verify email and set password link is sent to a new user via email and / or SMS.
+The verify email and set password link is sent to newly created users via email and / or SMS.
 The generated link also consists of a redirect URI to which the user is redirected after completing the required action.

-This document explains the configuration required in Keycloak to generate link for required action to be performed by a new user.
+This document explains the configuration required in Keycloak to generate links for the required action to be performed by a new user.

 ## Environment variables configuration: